keu/docs/learn/airflow-decorators.md

 <TabItem value="two-flow">

-If both tasks are defined using the TaskFlow API, you pass information directly.
+If both tasks are defined using the TaskFlow API, you can pass information directly between them by providing the called task function as a positional argument to the downstream task.
 Airflow will infer the dependency between the two tasks.

 ```python
 @task